mr-propre-debug/Graph-Generator/README.md

-# Electric Vehicles Data Visualization Project
+# CSV Data Visualization Project

 This project provides a set of tools for visualizing CSV data through various types of graphs.
 Users can generate visual representations of data from CSV files using both a command-line interface and a graphical user interface.